marioarranzr/dev.to/blog-posts/react-bootstrap/react-bootstrap.md

 cd react-bootstrap
 ```

-Create the scaffolding in directory:
+Create the scaffolding in the directory:

 ```
 create-react-app .